 - Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction, human sexuality instruction, instruction on prevention of child abuse, family violence, dating violence, and sex trafficking, and other wellness issues.
-[See School Health Advisory Council (SHAC) on page 77 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts.

-- Contacting school officials if you are concerned with your child's emotional or mental wellbeing. - Attending board meetings to learn more about district operations.
-Regular board meetings are held on the second Monday of each month at 7:00 p.m. at the Smyer ISD Administrative offices.
-An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at 401 Lincoln Street, Smyer, TX 79367.
+[See School Health Advisory Council (SHAC) (All Grade Levels) and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
+Regular meetings of the Board shall normally be held on the third Wednesday of each month at 6:00 p.m.
+When determined necessary and for the convenience of Board members, the Board President may change the date, time, or location of a regular meeting with proper notice.
+Meetings are held in the school library.
+An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at 206 W. Evans Street and online at www.saintjoisd.net.
 [See policies BE and BED for more information.]